modernweb-dev/rocket/docs/docs/configuration/overview.md

 ## Advanced

-Sometimes you need even more control over the build process.
-In these cases you can take full control over the rollup config.
+Sometimes you need even more control over specific settings.

+### Rollup

 For example if you wanna add an `acron` plugin to rollup